Carrollian manifolds and null infinity: A view from Cartan geometry: Carrollian spacetimes

 where $G$ is a function on $\gS$ and $k\in \bbR$ is some constant.
 Evaluating the above equation at $u=G$ one finds that $\Phi_I$ is covariantly constant if and only if $G$ solves the Carrollian good cut equation and

+I.e. $\tfrac{1}{2}\Cd_{AB} = - 2\gL h_{AB}$.
 This last condition amounts to the vanishing of one of the coefficient of the Carrollian curvature.
-When this is satisfied Carrollian good-cuts are in one-to-one correspondence with covariantly constant sections $\Phi_I$ which are orthonormal to $I_{\gL}^I$ and considered up to an overall scale.
+When this is satisfied Carrollian good-cuts are in one-to-one correspondence with covariantly constant sections $\Phi_I$ which are orthogonal to $I_{\gL}^I$ and considered up to an overall scale.
 This is a space of finite dimension at most $n$ and this dimension is attained when the geometry is flat.